IPOH STREET ART

 According to Time Out, Ipoh is the fifth-best place to visit in Asia.
 It is a list that discards all the obvious tourist spots - and all the better for that if you favour a relaxing break enjoying the local culture of friendly people.
 And almost everyone speaks English.

 At one time there were over a hundred of these monsters operating in Malaysia.
 But the tin eventually ran out in the 1980s.
 This dredger, which operated until 1982, is in Tanjung Tualang, twenty kilometres south of Ipoh.
 It was built in Britain in 1938 by F W Payne and Son.
+It took 18 months to assemble.

 Between Tanjung Tualang and Ipoh it's worth checking out a small gallery dedicated to local artist Lat, for many years Malaysia's leading cartoonist .....